zammad/zammad-documentation/install/univention/app-settings.rst

 Univention App-Settings
 ***********************

-..
-Note:: The App-Settings part is only valid starting with App version 3.1.0-7.
+.. note:: The App-Settings part is only valid starting with App version 3.1.0-7.

 Within the managment interface of Univention, you can change some access related settings: